The Stunning Transformation Of Keri Russell

 Felicity made Keri Russell a teen icon

-Keri Russell cut her hair — and made headlines
+Keri Russell cut her hair, and made headlines

 To understand just how big "Felicity" was — and how important Keri Russell was to its success — one need look no further than the Great Haircut Drama of 1999.
 Heading into the second season of the show, Russell and J.J.
-Abrams decided the actress should cut her hair, W reported, in keeping with the character's heartbreak storyline.
+Abrams decided the actor should cut her hair, W Magazine reported, in keeping with the character's heartbreak storyline.
 No big deal, right?
 Wrong.

-Russell took the blame, and had to endure people approaching her on the street to complain or tell her she was pretty before she chopped her locks, she told W. But she never had any regrets, always maintaining that it was the right move for the character and herself.
+Russell took the blame, and had to endure people approaching her on the street to complain or tell her she was pretty before she chopped her locks, she told W Magazine.
+But she never had any regrets, always maintaining that it was the right move for the character and herself.
 "That long hair is how I was identified.
 So, it was nice to be out of that," she shared.

-She questioned whether she wanted to keep acting
+Keri Russell questioned whether she wanted to keep acting

 After "Felicity" wrapped, Keri Russell took a page out of her character's playbook and headed to New York.
 But it wasn't because of a man.
 She was, to put it simply, burned out.
 She took a couple of years off to get away from the pressures of fame and the expectations of Hollywood, not to mention the hectic workload.
-"I wasn't surviving," is how she starkly put it to New York magazine.
+"I wasn't surviving," is how she starkly put it to New York Magazine.
 She also wasn't even sure whether she wanted to act, especially since she had never planned for that career path.

 The downside of playing such a famous character at such a young age was that Russell hadn't yet had a real chance to define who she herself was, she told "Off Camera with Sam Jones."
 During filming, she was upset she had missed out on regular teenage girl stuff.
 Taking personal time meant she could "kind of be a kid and, you know, read books and wander the city," she said.
 Unburdened by worrying about her career — she didn't want to get any more famous — she made the important decision to put her mental health first.